 Recommended by: Dylan, Shoot From the Trip

 Accessed from the beautiful expanse of Newborough Beach, Llanddwyn Island is accessible at all times apart from high tide.
-There’s a network of walking paths along the Island where you can take in views of the ruins of the 16th-century St. Dwynwen’s church and two iconic lighthouses at the tip of the headland.
+There’s a network of walking paths along the Island where you can enjoy views of the ruins of the 16th-century St. Dwynwen’s church and two iconic lighthouses at the tip of the headland.
 Take a seat and soak in the views from this magical spot.

 Gower Peninsula, Glamorgan